pf4j/pf4j.github.io/_posts/2018-01-23-system-extension.md

 order: 40
 ---

-Starting with version 0.9 you can define an extension directly in the application jar (you're not obligated to put the extension in a plugin - you can see this extension as a default/system extension).
+An extension can also be defined directly in the application jar (i.e., you’re not obligated to put the extension in a plugin — you can see this extension as a default, or _system extension_).
 See [WhazzupGreeting]({{ site.demourl }}/app/src/main/java/org/pf4j/demo/WhazzupGreeting.java)
 for a real example.